 Figure X. (a) Ws and Damage / Number of Servers (Constant Utilization Rate) (b) Ws and Damage / Utilization Level (Constant Server Number)

+SHORT EXPLANATION OF FIGURE.

 Results

-4.1 Empirical SettingOur main purpose is to characterize the effect of including cost heterogeneity in the operational planning of a firm.
-For this commitment, we have made a series of computational exercises in which we intend to characterize the change in optimal service planning when customer’s cost is incorporated.
-We have used real requirements data within a closed geographical area of Santiago de Chile.
+To characterize the effect of including cost heterogeneity in the dispatching problem, we have made a series of computational exercises where we characterize how the optimal solutions change when customer costs are incorporated.
+In this exercises, we use real requirement data from Santiago, Chile.
 Each daily instance consists of a set of service calls that where solved using the routing model described above.
 To meet daily demand, the firm has subdivided the city into two main service areas from where the vehicles are dispatched with technical personnel.
 Both zones are highlighted within the polygonal line in the following figure.

 (Taken from Leng’s)